 This was a problem when Steam refunds were first rolled out, but Valve subsequently updated the Steam Trading Card system in two key ways to minimize abuse.
 The first change prevents cards from dropping until after you've put at least two hours into a game, by which time you're no longer eligible for an automatic refund.
 This restriction initially applied to all Steam users, but Valve has since limited it to new accounts and accounts that have made a refund request within the last few months.

-The stops games from dropping cards the moment they're released on Steam.
+The second change Valve made to the trading card system stops games from dropping cards the moment they're released on Steam.
 Instead, a game must accrue a certain number of owners and players before its cards will start dropping.
 This threshold, what Valve calls its 'confidence metric', varies from game to game, and is intended to stem the tide of 'fake' games released purely to make money from farming trading cards.
 For less-popular games, this can mean cards won't start dropping until the 14-day refund window has passed.

 It's also worth noting that while you can claim a refund outside the two-hour/14-day refund window, Valve may notice if you abuse this to farm cards and prevent you from requesting refunds in the future.